SyntaxColoring/Markov-Word-Generator/ReadMe.md

 Generation
 ----------
-Make the Markov chain do something useful with `.generate()`  Note that it returns an array, so if you want a string you'll have to use `.join("")`.
+Make the Markov chain do something useful with `.generate()`.
+Note that it returns an array, so if you want a string you'll have to use `.join("")`.

 	markov = new window.Markov ["sassafras", "mississippi"]